-The TCPWave DNS Remote is an intelligent appliance that is controlled and managed by the TCPWave DDI controller.
+The TCPWave DNS Remote is an intelligent appliance controlled and managed by the TCPWave DDI controller.
 The embedded intelligence of the TCPWave remote ensures that the mission-critical DNS services are always available to the enterprise's applications and end-users with a 100% SLA.
 The remote DNS appliance uses a secure messaging conduit for all communication.
 The remote does not need the DDI administrator to perform any local configurations.
 When a new remote is installed in the data center or the cloud, the DDI administrator assigns a fixed IP Address to the remote.
 The configuration data needed for the TCPWave DNS remote are automatically downloaded from the TCPWave DDI controller.
-This methodology dramatically simplifies a large scale deployment of the DNS remotes in an enterprise.
+This methodology dramatically simplifies a large-scale deployment of the DNS remotes in an enterprise.
 The TCPWave DDI controller also manages the firmware and the BIOS of each TCPWave DNS remote.

 The TCPWave DNS remotes can be configured as physical appliances in the data centers.
 They can also be configured as virtual appliances in private clouds or public clouds.
-They can be configured as hidden masters to serve the public Internet-facing providers such as Akamai, Azure, Cloudflare, Dyn, Route 53, Neustar, etc. When an enterprise does not want an on-premise hidden DNS master, the TCPWave IPAM can also manage the external DNS providers using the northbound REST API calls.
+They can be configured as hidden masters to serve the public Internet-facing providers such as Akamai, Azure, Cloudflare, Dyn, Route 53, Neustar, etc. When an enterprise does not want an on-premise hidden DNS master, the TCPWave IPAM can manage the external DNS providers using the northbound REST API calls.